teamforage/forage-android-sdk/README.md

         }
 ```

-The `paymentRef` is used to determine if it's a capture from SNAP or EBT Cash.
+The `paymentRef` can be used to determine what type of tender is being captured (SNAP or EBT Cash).

 #### Capture both SNAP and EBT Cash payments